linrunner/tlp-doc/faq/battery.rst

 ----------------------------------------------
 .. note::

-    Prerequisite: make shure to install the most recent version of TLP for accurate recommendations.
+    Prerequisite: make sure to install the most recent version of TLP for accurate recommendations.

 Check the bottom of the output of :command:`tlp-stat -b`, section 'Recommendations',